Kong/kongponents/docs/components/card-catalog.md

 ```

 ## Slots
-- `body` - The body of the card catalog, we expect this to be an array of `KCardCatalogItem` widgets,
+- `body` - The body of the card catalog, we expect this to be an array of `KCatalogItem` components.
-this should be used instead of the `items` property.
+This should be used instead of the `items` property.

 <KCardCatalog title="I'm slotted baby!" >
   <template v-slot:body>